jeremiah-kellison/jeremiah-kellison/README.md

 ## Motivation
-1. I'm completely insane
-2. I'm a programmer and developer
+1. I'm a programmer and developer

 ## Languages
 - English